 The electronic trading revolution had another important ramification in the world of commodity futures trading.
 It fostered a massive consolidation within the industry as acquisitions and mergers of Futures Exchanges created two dominant players, the Chicago Mercantile Exchange (CME) and the Intercontinental Exchange (ICE).

 Before the consolidation and during the pit trading days, anyone wishing to trade futures or option on futures would call their broker to enter orders to buy or sell.
-However, now every trader and customer have the ability to trade and execute their orders because the electronic trading platforms of the exchanges are now real-time commodity pits.
-Anyone with a futures account a broker and FCM can trade and execute business on a level playing field.
-Today, many brokers offer their clients the ability to transact directly on very sophisticated platforms created by the broker or platform company to interact directly with the exchange as well as the clearinghouse for margining purposes.
+However, now every trader and customer has the ability to trade and execute their orders because the electronic trading platforms of the exchanges are now like real-time commodity pits.
+Anyone with a futures account can trade and execute business on a level playing field.
+Today, many brokers offer their clients the ability to transact directly on very sophisticated platforms created by the broker or platform company to interact directly with the exchange, as well as the clearinghouse for margining purposes.

 Considerations When Selecting a Platform